non/pairing/README.md

 #### 3. Add users to the *pairing* group

 You'll need to add each pairing user to the group you set up.
-On Linux this can be accomplished by running editing `/etc/group`.
+On Linux this can be accomplished by editing `/etc/group`.

 #### 4. Create *pairs* directory with appropriate permissions